briancavalier/creed/README.md

 ## Resolve Iterables

+Creed's iterable functions accept any ES2015 Iterable.
+Most of the examples in this section show Arrays, but Sets, generators, etc. will work as well.

 ### all :: Iterable (Promise e a) &rarr; Promise e [a]

 Await all promises from an Iterable.
 Returns a promise that fulfills